“I Don’t Know Anything about Popular Music! How (Why) Can I Teach It?”

 NAfME member Maud Hickey is an Associate Professor and Coordinator of Music Education at Northwestern University in Evanston, IL.
 Her research interests include creative thinking through music composition and improvisation, and she has taught music composition and improvisation to children of all ages.
 Recently her work has led her to music composition projects with juveniles in the Cook County Juvenile Temporary Detention Center on hip hop and rap music.

 Emily Cleghorn and Maud Hickey will be presented on their topic “I don’t know anything about popular music!
 How (why) can I teach it?” at the 2017 NAfME National Conference last November in Dallas, TX.
-Session proposals are being accepted through February 1, 2019, for the 2019 NAfME National Conference, taking place in Orlando, Florida, November 6-10!
+Registration opens soon for the 2020 NAfME National Conference, taking place in Orlando, Florida, November 4-8.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.